Yuan-Meng/personal_website/content/posts/mle_interviews.md

 ### Ranking

 Ranking is the revenue-generator of consumer-facing companies --- without search/discovery/ads, companies can't make money.
-This is why ranking is one of the most impactful and exiting domains and has the most job openings (arguably tied with NLP).
+This is why ranking is one of the most impactful and exciting domains and has the most job openings (arguably tied with NLP).

 I recently summarized classic search ranking papers in a blog post, [An Evolution of Learning to Rank](https://www.yuan-meng.com/posts/ltr/).
 You can find the original papers in the ["Learn More"](https://www.yuan-meng.com/posts/ltr/#learn-more) section.